Frequently Asked Questions

 Since the majority of applicants are not incarcerated, there is a possibility of seeing the applicant on the day of the hearing.
 However, every effort is made to ensure that there is no contact between the victim and the offender.
 During the pardon hearings, victims wait in a separate waiting room, and do not present testimony until after the applicant has left the room.

 How many people may I bring to the hearing?

 We ask that you limit the number to five persons.
 In fairness to all victims who may want to attend that day, we want to make sure there is adequate space for everyone.
 However, if you feel that you must bring more than five, contact the Office of Victim Services at (803)734-9367 or 1(888)551-4118 (victims only, please).

-No. There is ample free parking on all sides of the building.
-The largest area of parking is behind the building.
+There is ample free parking on all sides of the building.
 Handicapped parking is available also.

 How long will I have to wait before my case is called?

 We try to hear cases with victims present as soon as possible during a hearing day.
 However if we have a lot of cases with opposition, or have to wait for administrative reasons, you may to wait an hour or more.
 You are welcome to bring books, etc. to occupy your time while you wait.
 (There are magazines located in the waiting area.)

 How long will I have to talk to the Board?

 The Parole Board hears up to 70 cases per day so their time is limited.
 Although there is no “set” time limit, usually a victims’ comments last no more than 5 minutes.

 I can’t make it to the hearing.
 Is there anything else I can do?